jonlpersson/ed-latimore/site/_posts/2020-05-19-is-physics-hard-how-to-learn-basic-physics.md

 6. Visualize things
 7. Draw what you can't easily visualize

-If you follow these steps, you should have no problem being able to study and learn physics.
+If you follow these steps, you should have no problem being able to study and learn the science of physics.

 {% include widgets/summary.html id="5-Pillars-Of-Learning-Mastery" %}